ePages-de/beyond_api-ruby_client/endpoints.md

 #### 22.4. ✅ Show applicable cart shipping method details

-A `GET` request is used to get the applicable shipping method of a cart.
+A `GET` request is used to get the applicable shipping methods of a cart.
 The shipping method type is documented here

 The `selectable` field indicates if a shipping method is currently selectable.
 Non-selectable shipping methods are currently restricted because of rules that apply to a cart.
 Trying to set such a shipping method as the current one of the cart will fail.